Viscoplasticity

 K = 180.0e3

-# Let's make a currier function to make it pretty!
+# Let's make a curried function to make it pretty!

 f = x->von_mises_yield(x, 200.)